grebnetiew/wiimcyt/README.md

 Three things can be tuned to your liking (without much coding, obviously).
 Find the `const` declaration in the file `youtube.go`.
-You can set a different port there for the server to listen on, and you can change the user whose subscription feed is loaded when the request is empty.
+You can set a different port there for the server to listen on.

-Finally, you can instruct the proxy to send unicode characters in the file list.
+Also, you can instruct the proxy to send unicode characters in the file list.
 The default behaviour replaces them, as the WiiMC font doesn't include glyphs to display them.
 If you change the font you might want to set this to `true`.